pineman/services/README.md

 ## TODO
 1. Merge with `images` repo on gitlab
-1. CI/CD - build images and kubectl apply
+1. CI/CD - build images and kubectl apply - can use free runners on gitlab.com, can also setup a runner
+1. node-exporter on baremetal or docker? what can we run on k8s?
 1. `init: true` on all services?
 1. Unify storage service
    * ~/Documents